Beat a Tesla Insurance Total-Loss Lowball in Michigan

-Michigan drivers using Auto ACV against Tesla Insurance recover an average of +$3,260.
-Tesla Insurance typically opens with a Proprietary telematics + CCC ONE valuation — and that's where the leverage lives.
+Michigan drivers using Auto ACV against Tesla Insurance recover an average of +$5,300.
+Tesla Insurance opens with Proprietary telematics + CCC ONE at 3–6 days — that first offer is the negotiation anchor, not the ceiling.

 How Tesla Insurance undervalues claims